 - Requires you to know which airline you want to fly

 - Doesn’t display award prices

 - Doesn’t help identify best points or miles to use to book a given award

 - Setting alerts can be a painstaking process: You need to setup a separate alert for each and every flight + date of interest.
 For example, if there are three flights per day that would work for you and you’re open to flying on any of 4 different days, then you would need to setup 12 different alerts.

-- Supports almost all relevant points & miles currencies
+- Supports most relevant points & miles currencies

 - Each search spans all supported mileage and points programs.
 The tool doesn’t require picking a single airline to search at a time.

 - Displays number of miles required for each award